System Requirements

 is not available on Windows, Mac OS X nor Linux.

-Can I use Dry Fire Online with with scopes?
+Can I use Dry Fire Online with scopes?

 If you want to practice long range shooting with a scope, you are going to see the pixelated image of the